GerritCodeReview/gerrit/README.md

 Please read the [contribution guidelines](https://gerrit.googlesource.com/gerrit/+/master/SUBMITTING_PATCHES).

-Note that we do not accept Pull Requests via the Github mirror.
+Note that we do not accept Pull Requests via the GitHub mirror.

 ## Getting in contact